M-GWIPIP-6 IP to IP translator

 You need a rear module to access your inputs and outputs...

 - Two slot frame rear module.
 Allows ten M-GWIPIP-6 in 3U.
-Gives access to up to four bi-directional 10GbE IP network interfaces which can be configured as inputs or outputs as required
+Gives access to up to four bi-directional 10GbE IP network interfaces on dual LC which can be configured as inputs or outputs as required

 Next - control.
-Use the frame's integrated control panel, the VisionWeb web browser control or SNMP (both included in the frame for free), or alternatively order one of the items below...
+Complimentary options include the frame's integrated control panel, the VisionWeb web browser control, SNMP and our ASCII and JSON protocols.
+Alternatively order one of the items below...

 - 3U Ethernet remote control panel with touch screen